bolsen/pascal-ts-mode/README.md

 This is not on MELPA.

 1. Clone the repo
-2. Run `(treesit-install-language-grammar)` and use the grammar from here: [https://github.com/Isopod/tree-sitter-pascal](https://github.com/Isopod/tree-sitter-pascal).
+2. Run `(treesit-install-language-grammar)` and use the grammar from here: [https://github.com/bolsen/tree-sitter-pascal](https://github.com/bolsen/tree-sitter-pascal).
+(This is my fork, which I started to fix small issues in, until I can fully recommend the original Isopod/tree-sitter-pascal version.
+Using the upstream version will break highlighting completely.)
 2. Add to your init file: `(load-file "path-to/pascal-ts-mode.el")`

 # References